-In the case of incoming calls, if you see an incoming call listed as “cancelled,” it would be because the person who was calling you ended the call before it got through your network; they hung up the call before it even started ringing.
+In the case of incoming calls, if you see an incoming call listed as “canceled,” it would be because the person who was calling you ended the call before it got through your network; they hung up the call before it even started ringing.

 Another reason why it appears as a canceled call is that you did not answer their call, and it went to Voicemail.
 Moreover, an incoming call to Voicemail without a message is also categorized as a canceled call.

-How Do You Know If Someone Blocked Your Calls On Iphone?
+How Do You Know If Someone Blocked Your Calls On iPhone?

 If you get a notification like ‘message not delivered or no notification at all it’s a sign of a potential block.
 If you call the person, and the call goes straight to voicemail or rings once(or half a ring) it’s likely you have been blocked.

 Blocked calls are different from declined calls because when your calls are blocked, they can never get through to the recipient.
 The blocking feature is built-in in iPhones that can be enabled by tapping on the “block this caller” option in their contact info.

 So if your recipient has used this option for your contact, your calls would be blocked and they will not receive any incoming calls from you anymore.
 The “block this caller” option also blocks your text messages and FaceTime calls, stopping you to communicate with them in any form.

 Therefore, if the recipient has blocked your number, you won’t be able to contact them, and every time you call them, it will either go straight to Voicemail or not connect.
 There is a way you can check if your number has been blocked.
 Try calling them from a different phone number and if your call goes through, your number has been blocked.